rbisdorff/Digraph3/docSphinx/tutorial.rst

                     'valuationdomain', 'relation', 'gamma',
 		    'notGamma']

-Such *n*-cycle graphs are also provided as undirected graph instances by the :py:class:`graphs.CycleGraph` class:
+Such *n*-cycle graphs are also provided as undirected graph instances by the :py:class:`graphs.CycleGraph` class.

 >>> from graphs import CycleGraph
 >>> cg12 = CycleGraph(order=12)